 Collateral type and class — commercial property and other goods will be selected for this case study

-How the grantor (Wendy) uses the goods defines whether or not it is consumer or commercial property.
-Since Wendy is selling the work in her gallery as her business, it is clearly commercial.
+c1) How the grantor (Wendy) uses the goods defines whether or not it is consumer or commercial property.
+Since Wendy is selling the work in her gallery as her business, it is clearly commercial

-Brett might wish to use the optional 'free text' box to give a collateral description, such as 'artwork consigned by Brett', to stop requests for amendment of the PPSR financing statement.
-Otherwise it looks like he is claiming security over all of Wendy's 'other goods' and she may be taking artwork, on consignment or otherwise, from other artists.
+c3) Brett might wish to use the optional free text box to give a collateral description, such as artwork consigned by Brett, to stop requests for amendment of the PPSR financing statement.
+Otherwise it looks like he is claiming security over all of Wendy’s other goods and she may be taking artwork, on consignment or otherwise, from other artists.

 As commercial non-serial-numbered property, the jewellery could be registered for up to 25 years, or indefinitely.
 Brett has chosen a relatively short period.
 Perhaps he thinks that he will not be producing jewellery in a few years time or not using Wendy's gallery.

 This commercial consignment arrangement, with both parties frequently dealing in this way, is within the definition of a PMSI which offers super-priority.
-For more information see Purchase Money Security Interest in section 4, page 36 of the Business Guide.
+Find out more about purchase money security Interest.

 Wendy is selling the jewellery to retail customers, so it is part of her inventory.